Welcome to the Son of Grid Engine project

 |Releases||Release notes||More information|

-The Son of Grid Engine is a community project to continue Sun's old gridengine free software project that used to live at http://gridengine.sunsource.net, now that Oracle have shut down the site and are not contributing code.
+The Son of Grid Engine is a community project to continue Sun's old gridengine free software project that used to live at http://gridengine.sunsource.net after Oracle shut down the site and stopped contributing code.
+(Univa now own the copyright — see below.)
 It will maintain copies of as much as possible/useful from the old site.

 The idea is to encourage sharing, in the spirit of the original project, informed by long experience of free software projects and scientific computing support.
 Please contribute, and share code or ideas for improvement, especially any ideas for encouraging contribution.

 This effort precedes Univa taking over gridengine maintenance and subsequently apparently making it entirely proprietary, rather than the originally-promised ‘open core’.
 What's here was originally based on Univa's free code and was intended to be fed into that.

 See also the gridengine.org site, in particular the mail lists hosted there.
 The gridengine.org users list is probably the best one to use for general gridengine discussions and questions which aren't specific to this project.